kannankvs/mddocs/Management VRF Design Document Namespace.md

 | `show vrf address <vrfname>`      | `ip netns exec management ip address show'| Displays IP related info for VRF

 ### IP Application Design
 This section explains the behavior of each application on the default VRF and management VRF.
-Application functionality differs based on whether the application is used to connect to the application daemons running in the device or the application is triggered from the device.
+Application functionality differs based on whether the application is used to connect to the application daemons running in the device or the application is originating from the device.

 #### Application Daemons In The Device
 All application daemons run in the default namespace.
-All packets arriving in FPP are handled by default namespace as it is.
+All packets arriving in FPP are handled by default namespace.
 All packets arriving in the management ports will be routed to the default VRF using the prerouting DNAT rule and post routing SNAT rule.
 Appropriate conntract entries will be created.
 All reply packets from application daemons use the conntrack entries to do the reverse routing from default namespace to management namespace and then routing through the management port eth0.